 Leo Tutt was appointed Chair of the Board of Directors of Diabetes NSW & ACT in November 2010, having served as a Director since 2001 and as Vice President from 2004 until 2010.
-Leo is also director of Diabetes Australia and of Glycemic Index Limited (GI Foundation).

 Passionate about helping people, Leo’s drive is to create success for his clients as well as his community.
 A people person who is always striving to do better and improve the lives of those around him, Leo is committed to creating success and making a positive difference.
 Leo has a personal commitment to improving the lifestyle opportunities of people with diabetes.